Interview by Visual Collaborative

 Desdamona is a hip-hop and spoken word artist from Minneapolis, Minnesota.
-She has won five Minnesota Music Awards for ‘Best Spoken Word Artist and considered to be the best female spoken word and hip-hop artist in the Midwest of the United States.
+She is recipient of five Minnesota Music Awards for ‘Best Spoken Word Artist.
 As a special feature in our “Vivencias” interview series, Desdamona talks to us about her emergence as an artist, the realities of arts today in the education sector, empowering women and an outlook on the future generation.

 (VC) Outside of being a pioneering MC, a lecturer and having a very illustrious career influencing many in and outside the Twin Cities.
 Who is Desdamona?

 (Desdamona) Who I am?
 I value freedom, community and the ability to express myself.
 I would say these values guide me on a daily basis.
 I enjoy creating, even if it’s just for myself.
 I love to make people happy and I love to laugh.
 Although as a poet, I can be very melodramatic in my poetry, I try not to take myself too seriously.
 My goal is to enjoy life as much as possible and I don’t care much about social norms.
 I notice the little things and have a strong sense of wonder which has been a great gift.
 I’ve always felt like an outsider but I’m comfortable with that because I think it has allowed me a strong sense of empathy for others.

 (VC) How did the B-Girl Be festival come about and has it grown the way it was initially envisioned?